crawl/crawl/crawl-ref/docs/crawl_manual.rst

   for altars to a special god, a search for 'Trog' , etc. works.
 A string like 'D:13' will list all known items on that level.
-'D:1}' will search for items on level 1 only, as opposed to 'D:1', which will also list items on D:10 through D:15.
+'D:1}' will search for items on level 1 only, as opposed to 'D:1', which will also list items on D:10 through D:19.
 Once the list of all found places is displayed, you can cause auto-travel to go there (press the associated letter) or you can examine the items (press ? followed by the letter).

 Item interaction (inventory)
 ========================================

-See also `Attacking and firing`_ for item interaction commands related to attacking and firing.

 {
   Inscribe item (check the autoinscribe option).
 An empty inscription or